WICG/turtledove/FLEDGE.md

-      'dataVersion': 1, /* Data-Version value from the trusted scoring signals server's response */ 'selectedBuyerAndSellerReportingId': 'deal2', /* Value returned by generateBid. */ 'selectedbuyerAndSellerReportingIdRequired': true, /* Value returned by generateBid. */ /* Sellers may want to ignore bids if this is false but selectedBuyerAndSellerReportingId is necessary in reportResult() to properly report on this bid. */ 'buyerAndSellerReportingId': 'seatId',
+      'dataVersion': 1, /* Data-Version value from the trusted scoring signals server's response */ 'selectedBuyerAndSellerReportingId': 'deal2', /* Value returned by generateBid. */ 'selectedbuyerAndSellerReportingIdRequired': true, /* Value returned by generateBid. */ /* Sellers may want to ignore bids if this is false but the selectedBuyerAndSellerReportingId is necessary in reportResult() to properly report on this bid. */ 'buyerAndSellerReportingId': 'seatId',
     }